 - Preferred/Standard Smoker

-Preferred plus policyholders often get the cheapest rates, with rates increasingly more expensive as you drop down the tiers.
+Preferred plus policyholders often get the cheapest rates, with rates increasingly more expensive as you drop down in tiers.

 If your health history or illness is particularly complicated, you may be placed in a “substandard” category, where your premiums fluctuate depending on the complications.
 If this is the case, compare your rates to that of “guaranteed issue” insurance to see which is the more affordable option.